Matrix glycan depolymerisation and xyloglucan endohydrolase activities in ethylene-treated watermelon (Citrullus lanatus) fruit

 KARAKURT Y., Muramatsu N., Jeong J., Hurr B. M., Huber D. J.

-• Anahtar Kelimeler: Cell wall, Depolymerisation, Enzyme activity, Water soaking, Watermelon, Xyloglucan
+• Keywords: Cell wall, Depolymerisation, Enzyme activity, Water soaking, Watermelon, Xyloglucan

 BACKGROUND: Ethylene-induced placental tissue water soaking in harvested watermelon fruit is accompanied by cell separation and collapse, depolymerisation of water- and chelator-soluble pectins, a reducton in total uronic acids and increased polygalacturonase activity.
 The aim of this study was to investigate whether ethylene-induced changes in placental tissue cell walls also affected matrix glycans (hemicelluloses).
 RESULTS: Polymers from 0 and 6 day air-treated fruits were similar in molecular mass distribution, with the majority of polymers eluting within the void volume of Sepharose 6B.
 Polymers from ethylene-treated fruit showed significant molecular mass downshifts involving xyloglucan.
 Xylose and glucose together comprised nearly 70% of 2 mol L-1 alkali-soluble neutral sugars.
 Treatment of watermelon fruit with ethylene was not accompanied by changes in matrix glycan composition, indicating that in situ depolymerisation did not result in altered solubility and/or loss of xyloglucan.
 Cell-free protein extracts from watermelon placental tissue from both air- and ethylene-treated fruits degraded tamarind seed xyloglucan, resulting in significant molecular mass downshifts without production of oligomers and monomers.
 The capacity of cell-free extracts to degrade tamarind xyloglucan and watermelon matrix glycans was similar for 6 day ethylene- and air-treated fruits.
 CONCLUSION: Collectively the data suggest that enhanced depolymerisation of xyloglucan in ethylene-treated watermelon fruit arises from factors other than altered enzyme levels.
 Accordingly, the depolymerisation of pectin and matrix glycans would not appear to be solely responsible for ethylene-induced water soaking in watermelon. © 2007 Society of Chemical Industry.